Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 2. The token is sent to the app and could be stored on a cloud service (like Google Drive) or as a local file on your mobile
 > Unlike a seed phrase, this token can't be used to access any private keys
 3. Create an item account id associated to the unique circuit
-4. The `extended_recovery` pallet calls `create_recovery` from the standard recovery pallet specifying the token's account id(s)
+4. The `extended_recovery` pallet calls `create_recovery` from the standard recovery pallet specifying the token's account id(s) i.e. virtual friend(s) with threshold and delay
 >  Multiple program tokens can be used, each associated with their respective item account ids for recovery

 ##### Initiate Recovery from the new account
 1. Import the token file within the app
-2. The AES key associated with the token is received, used to decrypt the visual cryptographic garbled circuit which  displays the one-time recovery code to the user through a validation screen
+2. The AES key associated with the token is received, used to decrypt the recovery circuit i.e. visual cryptographic garbled circuit which  displays the one-time recovery code to the user through a validation screen
-3. The user's input is received by the `tx-alidation` pallet, which verifies the code
+3. The user's input is received by the `tx-validation` (or similar)pallet, which verifies the code
 4. The `extended_recovery` pallet calls `create_recovery` from the standard recovery pallet
 5. The old account associated with the app receives a notification
 > The notification will be used to approve or reject the recovery within a specified period later - [Future improvements](https://github.com/Interstellar-Network/Grants-Program/blob/recovery/applications/Interstellar-Network-Recovery.md#planned-future-improvement)